Prostate Cancer: Overview

 What are the symptoms of prostate cancer?

-Prostate cancer often causes no symptoms in its early stages.
+Early prostate cancer seldom causes symptoms.
 By the time symptoms start, the cancer may have spread outside the prostate.
 When that happens, it’s harder to treat.
-These are the symptoms that can occur:

 - A need to urinate often, especially at night